gabekanegae/gabekanegae.github.io/_posts/2020-9-18-reverse-engineering-lunia.md

 * **Over 25.000 item and skill icons** at `Display/Textures/`, all in `.dds` format (screenshot below).
 * **All game strings** at `Locales/`, in more weirdly ancient `.xml` text files.
 Quest texts, NPC phrases, item and skill names and descriptions, achievements and everything else.
 * **Over 15.000 `.dds` textures for every single 3D model in the game** at `Mapping/`, from characters to pieces of equipment to skill effects (screenshot below).
-There were also around hundred textures for stage visual elements (trees, rocks, buildings...) at `Maps/*/Shared/`.
+There were also around a hundred textures for the stage's visual elements (trees, rocks, buildings...) at `Maps/*/Shared/`.
 * **Hit sounds, character attacks' SFX, voice lines and a bunch of other sound snippets** at `Sounds/` all in the same `.ogg` and `.wav` formats, along with copies of the same ambiance sounds and background music that was outside the `.cfp` archive, for some reason.
 * **All UI visual elements** as `.tga` files and more `.swf` animations at `UI2/`, mainly inside `UI2/imagesets/` and `UI2/Stage/`.
 * A lot of simple text files with different extensions everywhere.
 Some of them describing UI element positioning (`.layout`, `.looknfeel`), and mainly a load of `.xml` detailing camera configurations, coordinates for asset placement in stages, and just generally referencing assets via their file paths.